 What follows is a short summary of the options open to you.
-Full information about Durham University’s study abroad schemes is given by the International Office.
+Full information about Durham University’s study abroad schemes is given by Global Durham.

 Which year can I go abroad?